-- The classical definition is a fracture through the distal metaphysis of the radius, approximately 4 cm proximal to the articular surface.
+- The classical definition is a fracture through the distal metaphysis of the radius, within 2-3 cm of the articular surface.
 The term is now more loosely used for any fracture of the distal radius, with or without involvement of the ulna, with dorsal (backward) displacement of the fracture fragments.

 - It is common in older people who fall and have osteoporosis.
 Osteoporosis should be considered in anyone with a Colles' fracture (see 'Osteoporosis and wrist fractures', below).

 - It can also occur in younger people with normal bones, when it is more likely to have an intra-articular component and follow high-energy trauma.

-- A systematic review found that despite worse radiographic outcomes associated with cast immobilisation, functional outcomes were no different from those of surgically treated groups for patients age 60 and over.
+- A systematic review found that despite worse radiographic outcomes associated with cast immobilisation, functional outcomes were no different from those of surgically treated groups for patients aged 60 and over.

 - A Colles' fracture is a stronger risk factor for a subsequent hip fracture in men than in women.